material-motion/material-motion/specifications/view_duplication.md

 **Disallow duplication API**: Provide an API for disabling duplication of specific elements.

-The duplicator instance is expected to maintain a list of elements that should not be duplicated.
+The duplicator instance maintains a list of elements that should not be duplicated.

 Example pseudo-code: